-In accordance with the Hopi Tribal Ordinance #48 the Hopi Resource Enforcement Services (HRES) and Bureau of Indian Affairs (BIA) Law Enforcement Services have the law enforcement authority to enforce these Regulations and all applicable Hopi Tribal Laws, Codes, and Ordinances.
+In accordance with the Hopi Tribal Ordinance #48 the Hopi Law Enforcement Services (HLES) have the law enforcement authority to enforce these Regulations and all applicable Hopi Tribal Laws, Codes, and Ordinances.

 DNR has the authority to impose the civil remedies described in Hopi Tribal Ordinance #48.
 Those civil remedies include suspension or revocation of the privilege to take wildlife, recovery of civil and/or punitive damages, and forfeiture.
-Permits can be revoked immediately by law enforcement for any violation of these regulations.
+Permits can be revoked immediately by law enforcement with probable cause to believe a violation of these regulations has occurred.